bilo-io/ng2/src/app/shared/ws/ws-map/ws-map.component.md

 // The Angular 2 component using the map import { Component } from '@angular/core'
 import { MapComponent } from 'path-to-map/map.component'
-import { MapService, MapPoint, MapLine } from 'path-to-map/map.component'
+import { WsMapService, WsMapPoint, WsMapLine } from 'path/to/map/ws-map.component'

 @Component({
     moduleId: module.id,